semgrep/semgrep/PRIVACY.md

 * Number of raised findings
 * Number of ignored findings
-* One-way hashes of the rule definitions that yield findings
+* Pseudoanonymized hashes of the rule definitions that yield findings

 ### Data NOT collected